 - 1-quart beef broth (cold, 4 cups)

 Preheat the oven to 450 F. When the oven is hot, put the roast in and cook for 20 minutes to sear the outside of the roast.
-After 20 minutes, reduce the oven temperature to 325 F. and roast until the desired internal temperature is reached (see Internal Temperature Guide below).
+After 20 minutes, reduce the oven temperature to 325 F and roast until the desired internal temperature is reached (see below).
 For medium-rare meat, this will take approximately 15 minutes per pound.

 Internal Temperature Guide

-Depending on how done you like your prime rib, below is a guide for internal temperatures.
+Depending on how done you like your prime rib, refer to this guide for internal temperatures.
 Remember, these are the temperatures to remove the beef and not the final temperature.
 The roast will continue to cook after it's removed, this is called sitting time.

-• Rare meat: Remove the roast when the internal temperature reaches 110 F. (Final temp will be about 120 F)
+Rare Meat: Remove the roast when the internal temperature reaches 110 F. The final temperature will be about 120 F.

-• Medium-rare meat: Remove the roast when the internal temperature reaches 120 F. (Final temp will be about 130 F)
+Medium-Rare Meat: Remove the roast when the internal temperature reaches 120 F. The final temperature will be about 130 F.

-• Medium meat: Remove the roast when the internal temperature reaches 130 F. (Final temp will be about 140 F)
+Medium Meat: Remove the roast when the internal temperature reaches 130 F. The final temperature will be about 140 F.